fdschneider/oldwebsite/_pages/asimov_1997.md

 source: The Roving Mind
 ---

-Don't you believe in flying saucers, they ask me?
-Don't you believe in telepathy? — in ancient astronauts? — in the Bermuda triangle? — in life after death?
+"Don't you believe in flying saucers", they ask me?
+"Don't you believe in telepathy? — in ancient astronauts? — in the Bermuda triangle? — in life after death?"

-No, I reply.
-No, no, no, no, and again no.
+"No", I reply.
+"No, no, no, no, and again no."

 One person recently, goaded into desperation by the litany of unrelieved negation, burst out "Don't you believe in anything?"